pymor/pymor/docs/source/tutorial_ph.md

 The {class}`~pymor.reductors.spectral_factor.SpectralFactorReductor` method
 is a wrapper reductor for another generic reductor.
 The method extracts a spectral factor from the FOM, which subsequentely is reduced by a reductor specified by the user.
-The spectral factor is a normal {{ LTIModel }}.
+A spectral factor is a standard {{ LTIModel }}.
 Here, we opt for {class}`~pymor.reductors.h2.IRKAReductor` as the inner reductor.
 If the inner reductor returns a stable ROM, passivity is preserved.
 The spectral factor method and PRBT are related, since the computation of